gwen-interpreter/gwen/README.md

 See also: [LICENSE](LICENSE)

 This project has dependencies on other open source projects.
-All distributed third party depdendencies and their licenses are listed in the
+All distributed third party dependencies and their licenses are listed in the
 [LICENSE-THIRDPARTY](LICENSE-THIRDPARTY) file.

 Open sourced 14 May 2014 09:30 pm AEST